Artist Collective Program

 Studio & Gallery

-Our multifunctional East Nashville location along bus route #23 operates as a professional art studio and gallery space.
+Our multifunctional East Nashville location along bus route #23 operates as a professional art studio and gallery space for artists impacted by homelessness and housing insecurity.

 _DSC0935.jpg